This topic contains information on reviewing the Neighborhood section of the appraisal report form, including:

 When completing the One-Unit Housing Trends portion of the Neighborhood section of the appraisal report forms, the trends must be reflective of those properties deemed to be competitive to the property being appraised.
 If the neighborhood contains properties that are truly competitive (that is, market participants make no distinction between the properties), then all the properties within the neighborhood would be reflected in the One-Unit Housing Trends section.
 However, when a segmented or bifurcated market is present, the One-Unit Housing Trends portion must reflect those properties from the same segment of the market as the property being appraised.
 This ensures that the analysis being performed is based on competitive properties.
 For example, if the neighborhood contains a mix of property types not considered competitive by market participants, then a segmented or bifurcated market is present.
 The appraiser should also provide commentary on the other segment(s) of the neighborhood when segmentation is present.

 The appraiser must indicate the price range and predominant price of properties in the subject neighborhood.
 The price range must reflect high and low prevailing prices for one-unit properties, two- to four-unit properties, condo units, or co-op units depending on the property type being appraised and the appraisal form being used.
 Isolated high and low extremes should be excluded from the range, which means that the predominant price will be that which is the most common or most frequently found in the neighborhood.
-The appraiser may state the predominant price as a single figure or as a range, if more appropriate.
+The appraiser must state the predominant price as a single figure using whole numbers.

 An over-improvement is an improvement that is larger or costlier than what is typical for the neighborhood.
 For example, a 4,000 square foot home located in an area of homes where the typical home is 2,000 square feet may be considered an over-improvement.
 Furthermore, a home with an in ground pool in an area where pools are not typical may also be considered an over-improvement.
 The appraiser must comment on over-improvements and indicate their contributory value in the Sales Comparison Approach adjustment grid.